roman-milk/roman-milk.github.io/babysitting-trouble.md

   "You are little shit Brian and your mother needs help.
 What you did to me the other night was disgusting and as far as those ridiculous plans are concerned you need help too."
 She took a breath trying to control the mounting anger.
 She couldn't say out loud what he had planned for her as it still left a feeling of dread.

   He abused her roughly until she had withdrawn into a submissive state and intended to keep her vulnerable to training or even brainwashing.
 He had the audacity to think he could train and keep a mature woman as his personal sex pet.
 It was terrible to think this young man had nearly succeeded in keeping her as his plaything to share with friends.
 It might have been just a show to impress them but the fearful thing was it might have worked if Harry hadn't rescued her.
-Report_Story #2